ZuzanaElt/portfolio-using-react/README.md

 -----

 ## Usage
-  After deployment the portfolio can be used for its intended purpose.
+  After deployment the portfolio can be used for its intended purpose of advertising my work